Meet the management team

 Rachel Saunders, Fundraising and Communications Executive

 Rachel joined Chain of Hope in 2012 with a first class degree and a wealth of travel and volunteering experience.
 Rachel works with our Ball Committee and helped the CEO form the Corporate Advisory Board as part of our development of the charity’s funding streams.
 Her ever-expanding role includes managing our communications, our community fundraising, working with our donors and across our events.
-She project managed the development of our new brand and matching website and takes photos of our little patients and the medical teams at work to show our supporters.
+She project managed the development of our new brand and website, as well as taking photos of our little patients and the medical teams at work to show our supporters.
 She has even run the marathon to mend little hearts!

 I feel honoured to be a small link in the 'chain', helping to connect donors, doctors and children, to give health and hope to families in developing and war-torn countries.
 I love to meet and get to know the children that Chain of Hope treats, and I am reminded each time that every child we watch recover is a world that has been restored.